openedx/edx-documentation/en_us/course_authors/source/course_features/credit_courses/proctored_exams.rst

    * - Submitted
      - The learner has completed the proctored exam and results have been submitted for review.
+   * - Second Review Required
+     - The exam attempt has been reviewed and the review team has determined that it requires additional evaluation.
+The review team will perform the second review.
+Course teams do not need to take any action.
    * - Satisfactory
      - The proctoring session review has been completed, and has passed.
    * - Unsatisfactory